Counter-Strike in esports: History

 In October 2015, a number of professional esports organizations with Counter-Strike teams announced the formation of a trade union that set several demands for future tournament attendance.
 The announcement was a publicly posted email written by Alexander Kokhanovsky, CEO of Natus Vincere, that was sent to organizers of major esports events.
 Teams that were part of the union included Natus Vincere, Team Liquid, Counter Logic Gaming, Cloud9, Virtus.pro, Team SoloMid, Fnatic, Ninjas in Pyjamas, Titan and Team EnVyUs.
 Teams in this union would not attend Counter-Strike: Global Offensive tournaments with prize pools of less than $75,000.
 In 2016, the World Esports Association (WESA) was founded by ESL with many esports teams, including Fnatic, Natus Vincere, Team EnVyUs and FaZe Clan, though FaZe Clan left soon after the league's formation.
 In its announcement, WESA said it would "further professionalize eSports by introducing elements of player representation, standardized regulations, and revenue sharing for teams".
 They also planned to help fans and organizers by "seeking to create predictable schedules."

 Valve's decisions have a strong influence on the competitive metagame.
 Decisions such as the removal of old maps and additions of new maps are often met with criticism, as well as changes made to certain weapons' performance characteristics.
 In 2016, Valve was "heavily criticized" for the removal of the map Inferno and its replacement, Nuke, in the competitive map pool.
 The release of CS 1.6 in 2003 saw a contentious nerf of the iconic AWP sniper rifle by increasing its draw time.
 This significantly reduced the ability of a player armed with an AWP to simultaneously engage multiple targets.
 The AWP was again the subject of a controversial nerf in 2015 when players' movement speed and acceleration was decreased while the weapon was equipped.
 Valve has also implemented new coaching rules restricting the ability of communication between coaches and players during a match, and altered a 15-year precedent by increasing the duration of each round and bomb timer in 2015.

 By 2014, 25 million copies of the Counter-Strike series were sold.
 The game's fan base remains strong, having reached a new record of 1.4 million concurrent players in March 2023, surpassing the game's previous record of 1.3 million concurrent players in 2020 during the COVID-19 pandemic.

-On November 12, 2023, Perfect World announced the second Counter-Strike 2 Major, set for December 1-15, 2024, in Shanghai, marking the first Major in China.
+On November 12, 2023, Perfect World announced the second Counter-Strike 2 Major.
+Played from November 30 to December 15, 2024, in Shanghai, it marked the first Major in China.